AOHD/EPSplorer/README.md

 An overview of the different kinds of EPS gene clusters detected in the analysed genomes is supplied as an excel file.
 An Upset plot is also generated, depicting PSI-BLAST hits shared between different EPS queries.

 If one wishes to do downstream analysis of the detected gene clusters, useful information can be found in ```data/output_proximity_filtration```.
 Here, .faa files for all detected EPS genes can be found (```fasta_output/```), as well as .tsv files containing information about individual gene clusters and their genes  (```psi_operon_full/```)

+## Citing EPSplorer
+Our paper which introduces EPSplorer will be published soon.
+Keep an eye on this space for the citation.